What you will learn:

 Group sessions, however, are equally as important as individual sessions because they offer opportunities for children to interact and build peer relationships.
 Some children may not yet be ready for group therapies at the outset of their Early Intervention Program, but a plan should be in place to incorporate group therapies as soon as the child is ready.

-Opportunities for interactions with neurotypical peers – in the clinic, home or community – can also be a great addition to an Early Intervention Program.
+Opportunities for interactions with neurotypical peers – in the clinic, home, or community – can also be a great addition to an Early Intervention Program for autism.

 5. Family Engagement